 If an asylum seeker is a person who needs special treatment, his/her needs concerning accommodation and alimentation are taken into account when providing material reception conditions.
 An asylum seeker who needs special treatment should be accommodated in the reception centre by taking into account his special needs.

 The Border Guard ensures transport to the reception centre and – in justified cases – food during the transport after claiming for asylum only to: disabled or elderly people, single parents and pregnant women.
 The same groups can benefit from this transport after the Dublin transfer and release from a detention centre.
-However, there only partial data on the practical application of these provisions are available.
-In 2019, only 17 Dublin transferees were reported to benefit from this transport.
 Other vulnerable asylum seekers cannot benefit from the organised transport, they must get to the reception centre by themselves, which is considered ‘a gap in asylum system’.
-However, in the detention centre in Krosno Odrzańskie, according to the information provided by the SG, those asylum seekers who could not afford bearing the costs of travel to the reception centre were given a financial support from AMIF and – if needed – offered the accommodation and food from Caritas.
+In practice, the transport for disabled or elderly people, single parents and pregnant women is provided very rarely.
+However, in the detention centre in Krosno Odrzańskie in 2019, according to the information provided by the SG, those asylum seekers who could not afford bearing the costs of travel to the reception centre were given a financial support from AMIF and – if needed – offered the accommodation and food from Caritas.
 Other detention centres did not inform about such good practices.

 Some of the reception centres are adapted to the needs of disabled asylum seekers.
-All of the centres managed by the Office for Foreigners have special entry for disabled foreigners and bathrooms adapted to the needs of the asylum seekers on wheelchairs.
-Other centres have some adaptations for such asylum seekers.
+All of the centres managed by the Office for Foreigners (4) have special entry for disabled foreigners and bathrooms adapted to the needs of the asylum seekers on wheelchairs.
+Other centres (3) have some adaptations for such asylum seekers.
 There is also a provision of rehabilitation services to this group of persons.
 The Office for Foreigners declares that it provides the transport for the medical examinations and rehabilitation services as well as specialist equipment, when needed.
-The Office for Foreigners bought in 2019 10 crutches, 10 wheelchairs and 2 cars for 15 persons each that are adapted to the transportation of disabled persons.

 Reception of women and children